-The NSW Government has provided $3.29 million in 2019/20 to plan and deliver road improvements to improve safety and reduce the risk of crashes along the highway.
+The NSW Government has provided $3.29 million to plan and deliver road improvements to improve safety and reduce the risk of crashes along the highway.

 Transport for NSW is delivering safety improvements for the New England Highway, between the Golden Highway and Newington Lane, at Whittingham.